theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.4.16:
+- Fixed a bug about crashing the game with too long messages
+- Showing less of the chat ingame (5 lines for small resolution devices, 10 lines for higher resolution devices)

 1.5.4.15:
 - Fixed the ghost arrow bug
 - Static linking of hase to remove the need for LD_LIBRARY_PATH